"Mutts lead singer Mike Maimone goes from zero to a hundred quicker than most.

 He takes off on his rants.
 He removes his arms and starts hitting himself across the head with them.
 He questions that anyone around still gives a damn about him and his friends and loved ones, so the idea of just burning everything down and just taking in the love that damages pretty heavily anyway would be the best use of the time.
 He'll just throw that barroom piano over into the corner of the room and rowdily bang on it as the flames climb the walls and get into the ceiling, where they can really begin their engulfment.

 Mutts music embraces the inner turmoil, the things that are striven for, the ways that we fall short, the ways we're let down, as well as the few things that spark us back onto the right track, even if those are the rare moments, the briefest of comebacks."

 Session Work Selections

 Maimone released his solo debut LP Open Mic Nights, Empty Bottle Mornings in 2008.
 Going on to form Mutts with bassist Bob Buckstaff in 2009, Maimone has subsequently written and self-released 4 more albums and 4 EPs.
 In 2017 Mutts were named to WXRT’s Local Anesthetic Best-of list for the second time.
 The most recent LP from Mutts, Fuel Yer Delusion vol. 4, is their fourth consecutive album to chart on the CMJ Top 200.
-Their 2013 album Object Permanence was named one of the year's best by WXRT Chicago's Finest Rock.
-A new Mutts EP is in the works for Fall 2016, as well as a follow-up Mike Maimone solo release featuring his new brass band.
+More Mutts music is on the way in 2018, as well as a follow-up Mike Maimone solo release featuring his new brass band.